akshaybabloo/gollahalli.com/content/_index.md

   changeFreq: monthly
 ---

-Hi, my name is Akshay.
-I am doing PhD in computational neuroscience mainly using Spiking Neural Network.
-In my free time I write blogs, develop open-source software or day dream.
+Hello my fellow comp-sci geeks, my name is Akshay.
+I'm currently defying testosterone laws and multi-tasking, working as a Software Engineer and running to the finish line to complete my PhD in Computational Neuroscience using Spiking Neural Network.
+In my down time, I enjoy writing blogs for my peers, develop open-source softwares, or daydream.